topherCantrell/ChroniclesOfPiggie/README.md

 ### November 2, 2021
 First day done!
 I hope I can think of enough adventures!
 I'll sketch out the day's plan on and off during the day.
 Then pound out the words at night.

+Some ideas:
+  * choose your own adventure
+  * president calls
+  * cross-over with star trek
+  * time travel story